Skip to main content

 SESSION_COOKIE=myapp_session

-Cache serializable_classes configuration
+Cache serializable_classes setting

 // config/cache.php